gorenje/millieons.org/w/cuckoo.md

 The Church of Uckoo teaches [insignificance](https://99.99999.fyi/) of existence and the significance of humbleness.
 Be humble, [be water my friend](https://brucelee.com/podcast-blog/2016/7/20/2-be-water-my-friend).
 Water becomes the stream, water becomes the cup, become the humble.

 Imagine your life as being an empty bottle.
 As you go through your life, you fill that bottle with dreams, experiences, failures, disasters and happiness.
 When one dies, one passes this bottle on to ones descendants.
 They take some of its content and add it to their bottles.
-Filling ones life bottle with happiness and love will ensure that love and happiness is passed to the generations after us.
+Filling ones bottle with happiness and love will ensure that love and happiness are passed to the generations after us.

 **Beware: Arrogance of pointlessness**